Gordon WhitenerChairman & Founder

 In 2014, Neil developed and co-produced the Walt Disney Pictures feature film “Million Dollar Arm,” starring John Hamm.
 He has also produced and directed award-winning short films starring Bruce Willis, Justin Timberlake, and Jamie Foxx, among others.

-Most recently, Neil produced the feature film “Dog Years,” starring Burt Reynolds, which has been accepted at the 2017 Tribeca Film Festival.
+Most recently, Neil produced the feature film “Dog Years,” starring Burt Reynolds, which debuted at the 2017 Tribeca Film Festival.

 Lawton Logan is the chief revenue officer at MANDT VR, and a principle at The Whitener Company.